2014 Monte-Carlo Rolex Masters – Singles

 Stan Wawrinka defeated Roger Federer in the final, 4–6, 7–6(7–5), 6–2 to win the singles tennis title at the 2014 Monte-Carlo Masters.
 It was his first Masters 1000 title.
+It was Federer's fourth runner-up finish at the Monte-Carlo Masters (following defeats to Rafael Nadal in 2006, 2007, and 2008), his career-best finish at the event.

 Novak Djokovic was the defending champion, but lost to Federer in the semifinals.

 Seeds

 The top eight seeds receive a bye into the second round.